 For example, someone who would like to work but has given up looking for a job is not considered unemployed and is therefore not part of the labor force.
 A person in this situation is referred to as a discouraged worker.

 Many people who are not in the labor force are either students or retirees.
 Family responsibilities can also keep people out of the workforce: For instance, though a stay-at-home parent might be working very hard raising children, that person is counted differently in the statistics and would not be part of the labor force.
-Similarly, a person with a disability who hasn’t worked or looked for work would also be considered out of the labor force.

 While the LFP rate takes into account the entire working age population, the national unemployment rate focuses only on the people in the workforce.
 It reflects the number of unemployed people as a percentage of the labor force.